Taps Bugler: Jari Villanueva

 Calvin Pearl Titus

-August 14, 2010 marked the 110th anniversary of U.S. Army Corporal and Trumpeter Calvin P Titus’ daring exploit that resulted in his being awarded the Congressional Medal of Honor.
+On August 14, 1900 U.S. Army Corporal and Trumpeter Calvin P Titus performed a daring exploit that resulted in his being awarded the Medal of Honor.

 Calvin credited his time in his uncle’s evangelical band with giving him the bugle skills to join the armed forces and eventually leading him to Peking.
 Calvin Pearl got into West Point as a result of his Medal of Honor, where President Theodore Roosevelt’s presentation of his medal was the climax of a ceremony to celebrate the academy’s centennial.
 His religious upbringing led him to try to become an Army Chaplain but his denomination was not at that point in time recognized by the Army.
 He became a Chaplain’s assistant instead.
 He retired from the Army with the rank of lieutenant colonel.